-Holiday Story Idea Sources for 2017
+Holiday Story Idea Sources

 Has this time of year put you in the mood to write a holiday-themed story for 2017 submissions?
 These websites can get you started finding historical documents and images.
 If you want to find documents for a particular locale, it will be helpful to use a web browser to search for universities or museums in the area, and then check whether they have “digital collections” on their websites.
 Here are some that I found with substantial digitized holiday material.